Abandoning Science for a Circus Act

 But if low energy nuclear reactions are so commonplace, why haven’t scientists noticed them before?
 In part because they haven’t looked.
 LENR activity is subtle, according to Larsen, and it “can only be readily detected and measured through the use of extraordinarily sensitive mass spectroscopy techniques on stable isotopes.”

 “Consequently, for nearly 100 years LENR processes have effectively been hidden in plain sight from the vast majority of the scientific community.”

 Editing: Jim W. Dean

-Posted by Gordon Duff, Senior Editor on October 18, 2014, With 2742 Reads Filed under Education, Life.
+Posted by Gordon Duff, Senior Editor on October 18, 2014, With 2786 Reads Filed under Education, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.